kode-git/copernicus/README.md

 <p align="center">
 <img  width="480" height="270" src="demo.gif">
 </p><br>
-The demo on the left shows a simulation of the final application to retrieves information and prediction about a specific location of one of the ten major italian river in the North of Italy.
-An end user needs to click on one of the marker and visualize filtered information retrieved from our system.
-Furthermore, can execute an offline or online prediction to the selected point.
+The demo on the left shows a simulation of the final application to retrieve information and predict a specific location of one of the ten major Italian rivers in the North of Italy.
+An end-user needs to click on one of the markers and visualize filtered information retrieved from our system.
+Furthermore, it can execute an offline or online prediction to the selected point.

 ## How to Run
 The entire application runs on the a flask environment with Python 3.x; the final application in available online here. <br>